rubyworks/mirror/demo/01_overview.md

     string.class  #=> nil

 We are never going to know what the *real* class of that object is by asking it.
 So what can we do?

-I've advocated for explict meta-programming methods be added to Ruby for a long time.
-So far to no avail.
-Finally, I've decided I could at least provide my own library that provides the functionality.

-    require 'real'

-    $real.class(string)  #=> String

-The use of global is just a reference to the `Real` module.
+Ultimately the best solution is for Ruby itself to support explicit meta-programming methods.
+But since this is notforthcoming, there is luckily a trick we can use to provide endow a library with the ability.
+The trick to get an UnboundMethod from Object (or Module as the case may be), bind it to the object in question and then call it.
+In this way we route around any possible overrides (beyond Object itself, of course).

+    method = String.instance_method(:class)
-    Real.class(string)  #=> String
+    method.bind(string).call  #=> String

+So the Mirror library uses this trick throughout to provided *real* reflection on objects.